Stellarium/stellarium/VENDOR_BRANCHING.md

 1. checkout the vendor branch
 1. perform a fresh **vendor drop**:
-	1. empty the vendor folder ; you can use this: ``git ls-files -z | xargs -0 rm -f``
+	1. empty the vendor folder OR delete the vendor file ; you can use this: ``git ls-files -z | xargs -0 rm -f``
-	2. explode/unzip/untar/...
+	2. replace/explode/unzip/untar/...
 1. commit: ``git add -A && git commit``  (see ``git help git-rm`` for details, search for "vendor".)
 1. vendor tag the vendor branch
 1. merge the updated vendor branch to ``master`` (or via an intermediate feature/bugfix branch, often in order to update local stuff)
 1. deal with conflicts when needed. such conflicts are expected to arise when the vendor changed something, and that was also changed locally

+This is also needed when the external data dsappears: in that case, mention that the external data is no longer available to the public to avoid developers searching for it (or even worse, continue with a copy that still exists elsewhere!!
+Such a copy does not belong on the vendor branch).

 ## Notes